asuengineering/pitchfork-docs/README.md

 ## Release Notes

-### Version 1.0
+### Version 1.1

 - Initial deployment of the plugin.
+1.0.
+- Quickly patched missing composer assets in the 1.1 release.